HomeDing/homeding.github.io/elements/scene.md

 title: Scene Element
 icon: scene
 tags: ["Element"]
+layout: "page.njk"
 excerpt: >
-  The SceneElement is used to operate on a list of actions triggered by incoming actions.
+  The Scene Element sends a series of actions triggered by a single incoming action.
   They can be send out step by step using a defined delay or by actions.
-layout: "page.njk"
 ---

 In the configuration a list of `steps` is defined containing actions for other elements.